matthieu-ft/ogre-ffmpeg-videoplayer/Readme.md

-A video player for Ogre3D using FFmpeg.
+A video player engine for Ogre3D using FFmpeg.
+Includes a demo application using SDL2 for audio output.

 License
 =======